EdoardoChidichimo/HyperIT/README.md

 Hyperscanning Analyses using Information Theoretic Measures!

+HyperIT is equipped to compute pairwise, multivariate **Mutual Information** (MI), **Transfer Entropy** (TE), and **Integrated Information Decomposition** (ΦID) for continuous time-series data.
+Compatible for both intra-brain and inter-brain analyses and for both epoched and unepoched data.
+Multiple estimator choices and parameter customisations (via JIDT) are available, including KSG, Kernel, Gaussian, Symbolic, and Histogram/Binning.
+Integrated statistical significance testing using permutation/boostrapping approach for most estimators.
+Visualisations of MI/TE matrices and information atoms/lattices also provided.

+In all, HyperIT is designed to allow researchers to analyse various complex systems deploying information-theoretic measures, particularly focusing on neural time-series data in the context of hyperscanning.

 ## Usage

 HyperIT uses a Class/OOP framework, allowing you to make multiple instances HyperIT objects (each with different data).
 MI, TE, and atoms can be computed by calling the following functions: